 The energetics and taste of Coltsfoot are cooling, moistening and the taste is pungent, acrid and sweet.
 Coltsfoot has an affinity to the respiratory system and immune system.
 For a lung tea combine Coltsfoot with Thyme, Licorice and Wild cherry bark.
 For the Immune system combine Coltsfoot with Elderflower, Lemongrass, Echinacea or Peppermint.

 How to use:

 1 teaspoon of Coltsfoot to one cup of boiling water.
-Simmer for 15 minutes, strain and drink up to three cups a day.
+Steep for 15 minutes, strain and drink one to two cups a day.

 This information is for educational purposes only and is not intended to diagnose, treat or cure any disease or illness.
 Please consult your healthcare provider prior to the use of this product if you are pregnant, nursing, taking medications or have a medical condition.
 Individual results may vary.